Lab Setup for Microsoft Exam Azure AZ-900

 - Manageability; is management of cloud resources and how we interact with them

 - IaaS: Infrastructure as a Service (datacenters); you move virtualisation, servers, storage and networking to the Cloud.
-This is the most flexible way of using the Cloud but you still need someone to look after the Firewalls, networking and Operating Systems.
-A larger provider of this is Amazon Web Services, Microsoft Azure and Google Cloud Platform
+This is the most flexible way of using the Cloud but you still need someone to look after the firewalls, networking and Operating Systems.
+Larger providers of this are Amazon Web Services, Microsoft Azure and Google Cloud Platform

-- SaaS; Software as a Service (deployment), the most popular way of using the Cloud, with this method the client just uses a cloud-based app something like email, office 365 or storage (dropbox, oneDrive, box.com, etc).
-A large provider of this is Salesforce, providing cheaper ways to consume enterprises applications such as CRM and ERP, also consider Google Apps for Work (automation on demand) and Microsoft 365 (office over the open Internet)
+- SaaS; Software as a Service (cloud services), the most popular way of using the Cloud.
+With this method the client just uses a cloud-based app something like email, Office 365 or storage (dropbox, oneDrive, box.com, etc).
+A large provider of this is Salesforce, providing cheaper ways to consume enterprises applications such as CRM and ERP, also consider Google Apps for Work (automation on demand) and Microsoft 365 (office over the open Internet).
+Other software solutions like Finance and expense tracking, email or ticketing systems use SaaS

-Depending on the Model used above (IaaS, PaaS or SaaS), the Shared Responsibility Model will also change, thouh at all time you are responsibly for your data and accounts
+Depending on the Model used above (IaaS, PaaS or SaaS), the Shared Responsibility Model will also change, thou at all time you are responsibly for your data and accounts

 - CapEX (Capital Expenditure); you spent money upfront as a one time purchase for hardware, e.g. you buy a laptop.
-Problem is the value of the item will go down with time
+Problem is that the value of the item will go down with time.
+Examples of CapEx is deploying an Azure reserved VM instance, BUT a normal Azure VM is an example of OpEx.
+More example of CapEx are server cost, storage cost, technical personnel cost, backup and archive costs, disaster recovery costs

-- OpEx (Operational Expenditure); you go a subscribe to a payment plan with Apple, and eery month to pay and always have the latest phone in the market.
-This is a more agile approach, and can be described as the ongoing cost needed to run your business
+- OpEx (Operational Expenditure); recurring cost of a service, you go and subscribe to a payment plan with Apple, and every month you pay and always have the latest phone of the market.
+This is a more agile approach, and can be described as the ongoing cost needed to run your business.
+Examples of OpEx are employee salaries, rent, utilities, property taxes

 Cloud Architecture Model (Deployment Models of the Cloud,) you can implement the Cloud in your company in basically 3 ways, but of course you have to UNDERSTAND the workloads first before suggesting anything

-Public; (elastic scaling) everything is at the provider's end, you put all your VMs on Azure and that's it, gives you Scalability/Agility, pay-as-you-go, some of your VMs could be running very security sensitive-data, so you might prefer to have them in-house.
+Public; (elastic scaling) everything is at the provider's end, you put all your VMs on Azure and that's it.
+That gives you Scalability/Agility, pay-as-you-go, some of your VMs could be running very sensitive-data, so you might prefer to have them on-prem.
 This model provides the best security

 Private; (more secure) it behaves like a public cloud but the company owns all the infrastructure, is like having VMware vSphere where you own all the kit and your provide cloud services to your company.
 Government entities will do that, for example.
-This method provides no scalability and also you need to provide the IT personnel to support this
+This method is not very flexible, and also you need to contract the IT personnel to support this

 Hybrid; (seamless, of the two above) this is mixed of the two, with some services running on a private datacenter (running Hyper-V or VMware vSphere) and others in the public cloud (Azure or AWS).
 Note that connecting your private cloud to your public cloud could be a complex task and requires skilled IT personnel (like us :)) This model can be the best of all models, but it incurs in lots of complexity to setup

-- AD Connect Tool; integrates your local AD to Azure, syhn users groups and computers and providing SSO and ADFS, thus making you a hybrid mutant, and allowing your users to access both your on-prem and cloud resources
+- AD Connect Tool; integrates your local AD to Azure, sync users groups and computers and provides SSO and ADFS, thus making you a hybrid mutant, and allowing your users to access both your on-prem and cloud resources

 Azure Regions: be mindful, you don't want to deploy your IIS server in Europe if your main customers are based in South-East-Asia (SEA).
 For logistical purposes, Azure geographical areas may contain one or more regions.
-To minimize latency, you want a datacenter that is on the closest region where you are.
+To minimize latency, you want a datacenter that is on the closest region from where you are.
 Price varies from Region to Region, as well as features.
-Azure Region is a set of datacenters that are close enough to each other that it doesn't matter which datacenter your data is in
+Azure Region is a set of datacenters that are close enough to each other, so that it doesn't matter which datacenter your data is in, becuase you'll get the same latency

-Regions Pairs; each Region is pair with another Region (except Brazil South), two regions that are at least 300 miles from one to another (within the same geography area) where one region kind of functions as the backup of the other.
+Region Pairs; reduce or eliminate downtime by power or network outages.
+In Azure, each Region is pair with another Region (except Brazil South), these two regions that are at least 300 miles from one to another (within the same geography area) where one region kind of functions as the backup of the other.
 When doing planned updates, only one Region in the pair is updated at any one time

-Availability Zones; they are physically isolated datacenters; if you create 2 x VMs (master & replica) and put them on the same region, the replica will go to an availability zone, physically away from the production area.
-Availability Zone is within a Region, and each zone has its own separated power, cooling and networking
+Availability Zones; they are physically separate locations within an Azure Region, in other words isolated datacenters; if you create 2 x VMs (master & replica) and put them on the same region, the replica will go to an availability zone, physically away from the production area.
+Availability Zone is within a Region, and each zone has its own separated power, cooling and networking.
+Every region has 3 separated availability zones to ensure resilience

-Resource Group; Everything in Azure is inside a Resource Group, no exceptions, but note that the Resource Group itself is not a resource, they help structure your Azure architecture.
-They are use to logically group your stuff, the items in a Resource Group can expand different regions.
-Note that one resource can only be part of a Resource Group.
-The "Locks" option prevents you form accidentally deleting a resource group, you can also "lock" a VM to prevent deletion
+Resource Group; Everything in Azure is inside a Resource Group, no exceptions, but note that a Resource Group itself is not a resource, they help structure your Azure architecture.
+They are used to logically group your stuff, the items in a Resources group can expand different regions, but the actual resource group, its metadata, can only reside in one location.
+Resource Groups cannot be renamed once created and cannot be part of a Resource Group.
+All resources in your Resource Group should share the same lifecycle, they are all updated, deployed and deleted together

 new-azresourcegroup -name NazaudyRG -location 'East US 2'